 Until these questions above are resolved, I maintain the working hypothesis that these last miles before the end of time are the meeting place of physics and philosophy.

 In the discussion about cryptocurrencies such as bitcoin, the aspect of energy consumption has been taking up a lot of space for some time.
 Many of us would be surprised if they knew how much energy resources are consumed with our FIAT money management.

-Of course, I would never presume to question science, especially since I myself enjoyed a scientific education.
-I’m not an estotheric either – and I’ve been vaccinated against Covid-19 3 times 🙂
+Of course, I would never presume to question science, especially since I enjoyed a scientific education.
+I’m not an esoteric either – and I’ve been vaccinated against Covid-19 3 times 🙂

-One of the many good articles on the subject quantum physics/buddhist concepts is THIS because it’s also easier to understand.
+One of the many good articles on the subject of quantum physics/Buddhist concepts is THIS because it’s also easier to understand.

 One of our paradoxes: there is a plethora of fake money in our circulation.
 A fake banknote has the same purchasing power as a real one.
 A very insightful article on this HERE

-Some of the posts in which I deal with these aspects in more detail can be found at: art theroy
+Some of the posts in which I deal with these aspects in more detail can be found at: art theory